The Illinois Newspaper Directory

 We also have an INP Wishlist of titles we are especially eager to locate.

 The purpose of the statewide survey was to identify and locate Illinois newspapers, both original print and microfilm, throughout the state.
-To make this task more manageable, we divided Illinois into seven separate cataloging regions (see map on right).
+To make this task more manageable, we divided Illinois into seven separate cataloging regions (see map on right, click to enlarge).

 First, we sent an introductory letter and survey to every public library, academic library, and genealogical or historical society we could find in each region.
 Our survey inquired about newspapers, including those on microfilm, that are a permanent part of the institution’s collection.

 Next, we visited the institutions that have newspapers.
 (Click here to view a photo gallery showing some of the institutions we visited.)
 We also tried to submit a short article to a newspaper office in each county to inform the local community about the INP.